prabinKh/Django-and-React-Jwt-authentiaction/README.md

-📝 Django + React JWT Authentication Notes App
+Django + React JWT Authentication Notes App
-This is a full-stack application combining Django REST Framework and React to build a simple Notes app with JWT authentication.
+A full-stack application combining Django REST Framework and React to build a simple Notes app with JWT authentication.

-✅ Features
+Features

 User registration and login with JWT tokens
 Token refresh handling on the frontend